scrtlabs/SecretNetwork/docs/run-full-node-mainnet.md

 - Ubuntu/Debian host (with ZFS or LVM to be able to add more storage easily)
 - A public IP address
-- Open ports `TCP 26656 - 26660` Note : If you're behind a router or firewall then you'll need to port forward on the network device.
+- Open ports `TCP 26656 - 26660` _Note: If you're behind a router or firewall then you'll need to port forward on the network device._

 ## Installation